Washington DC VA Medical Center

 We apologize in advance for any inconveniences these projects may cause and appreciate your patience while we make these necessary improvements.
 Please check our website and social media often for the latest construction news.

 Patient & Visitor Parking Garage

-If all of the surface parking lots and valet lots fill to capacity, Veterans may be directed to the Satellite Parking Lot at the Armed Forces Retirement Home (AFRH is located just two miles away at 3700 North Capitol Street, NW, Washington, DC 20011.)
+If all of the surface parking lots and the garage fill to capacity, Veterans may be directed to the Satellite Parking Lot at the Armed Forces Retirement Home (AFRH is located just two miles away at 3700 North Capitol Street, NW, Washington, DC 20011.)
 A free shuttle service makes regular pickups and drop-offs at the Satellite Parking Lot and the DCVAMC.

 Veterans with a handicap placard, handicap tags or utilizing wheel chairs should park at the main hospital campus and avoid using the satellite parking lot at the Armed Forces Retirement Home.
 Parking Lot #2, #1C, #2C and #6 have been designated handicap parking only.
 The medical center also operates two parking lot shuttles which run continuously throughout the day Monday through Friday from 6 a.m. to 6 p.m.
 One shuttle is ADA compliant with wheelchair access, the other is for ambulatory Veterans who may need a lift from the parking lot to the entrance.

 Medical Center employees will continue to park in the Employee Parking Garage accessed at Gate 2 or the Satellite Parking Lot at the AFRH.
 View the Shuttle Schedule